brentshaffer/3322-Sign/README.txt

-These arduino programs are to control a 16x32 LED matrix.
+LED Matrix Sign Project subteam for EAGLE IMPERIUM -- Team 3322

+Programs are made for the adafruit 16x32 LED matrix (found here: http://www.adafruit.com/products/420) and programmed in arduino code.